byishimo1234-glitch/alu-higher_level_programming/python-if_else_loops_functions/README.md

-File that Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line
+File that rite a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example)